atSistemas/hybreed/README.md

     * trackEvent: Tracks an event.
     * addCustomDimension: Adds a custom metric.
 * Push
-    * onNotification: Sets the behaviour when a push notification arrives.
+    * setOnNotification: Receives a function that sets the behaviour when a push notification arrives.
-    * setConfigIOS: Sets the configuration parameters for iOS push notifications.
-    * setConfigAndroid: Sets the configuration parameters for Android push notifications.
+    * setConfig: Sets the configuration parameters for push notifications.
     * init: Initialize the application push notifications settings, with the parameters set on the configuration method.

 #### Fonts